MicrosoftDocs/sql-docs/docs/relational-databases/blob/access-filetables-with-transact-sql.md

 -   System-defined constraints are enforced if the INSERT statement sets the **name**, **path_locator**, **parent_path_locator**, or file attributes.

--   Updates can be made to the FILESTREAM data in the **file_stream** column without affecting any of the other columns, including the timestamps.
+-   Updates can be made to the FILESTREAM data in the **file_stream** column without affecting any of the other columns, including the rowversions.

 ##  <a name="BasicsDelete"></a> DELETE Operations on FileTables
  The following considerations apply to **DELETE** operations on FileTables: